-At the beginning of every year, Resources for Children with Special Needs hosts a camp fair for parents of special needs children on the Upper West Side. (www.resourcesnyc.org).
+At the beginning of every year, Resources for Children with Special Needs hosts a camp fair for parents of special needs children. (www.resourcesnyc.org).
 You can meet with representatives from day camps and sleep away camps that offer services and activities for children with emotional issues, physical disabilities, and for those with intellectual challenges or who are on the autistic spectrum.

 At this fair, Resources gives away its Camp directory for free.
 The OPWDD also provides a list of day camps and summer camps.
 (212-229-3231).